doriansmiley/lotusJS/README.md

 </div>
 ````
 Notice the `data-skin-part="collectionContainer"` attribute.
 This is a special attribute whose value must be set to `collectionContainer`.
 This attribute tells the web component where the items are to be inserted.
 The element which defines the `data-skin-part="itemTemplate"` attribute will be used to render each item in the collection.
 This element is passed to the collection's item view.
-For more a complete example see our sample application under the examples directory.
+For a complete example see our sample application under the examples directory.

+**Inversion of Control Container**

+TODO

+**Model View Web Component Framework Tools**

+- Web Component Presenter
+- Central Event Bus
+- Command Map
+- Model
+- Sand Boxed Context
+- Service Locator
+- Serialization